phanirithvij2000/system/docs/NOTES.md

   - also `?full_index=1` for patch urls for github patches for reproducibility.
 - requireFile
   - non-redistributable files user warning with file hash verified
+  - also can write an fixed output derivation maybe a python script which downloads the files, https://nix.dev/manual/nix/stable/glossary#gloss-fixed-output-derivation
 - git bisect with nixos-rebuild vm (nix-hour #8 18:20)
   - `nix-build <nixpkgs/nixos> --arg configuration ./configuration.nix -A vm`
   - `nix-build ./nixos --arg configuration ./configuration.nix -A vm`